eradiate/eradiate/docs/user_guide/radiometric_kernel_interface.rst

 ============================

-Eradiate's radiometric computations are performed by its radiometric kernel Mitsuba 3, with small, but important, modifications.
+Eradiate's radiometric computations are performed by its radiometric kernel Mitsuba 3, with a few additions and changes.
 Mitsuba is accessed through a set of convenience functions and classes presented in this document.

 Basic concepts
 --------------